It is the sum of all fears of Israel's ruling right. It is a weapon against which one of the world's most powerful, advanced militaries is at a loss.

 And Israel, with its layers of defenses against attacks from space, cyberspace, nuclear submarines, and every manner of killing machine devised by man, is unprepared.

-- Hypocrisy Alert: Trump administration blasts Mahmoud Abbas for using foul language
+- Hypocrisy Alert: Trump Administration Blasts Abbas for Cursing

 "All the announcements we've been hearing about mass marches - these are very, very problematic developments," former Shin Bet chief and ex-minister of Home Front Defense Avi Dichter said Monday.
 "This is not a military war, rather it is a war of the masses, different in its essentials."